Explosions (Three Days Grace album)

-Explosions (stylized as EXPLOSIONS) is the seventh studio album by Canadian rock band Three Days Grace.
+Explosions (stylized as EXPLOSIONS) is the seventh album by the Canadian rock band Three Days Grace.
 It was released on May 6, 2022, through RCA Records.
-The album was produced by Howard Benson and by the band themselves.
-It is the band's third album to feature Matt Walst as lead vocalist, and their last as a quartet, as founding vocalist Adam Gontier rejoined Three Days Grace in 2024, with Walst remaining in the band as well.
+The album was produced by Howard Benson and the band.

-Explosions is also Three Days Grace's first album not to be released three years after the preceding album, a tradition set by their first six releases.

 Background and recording

-The band announced their seventh studio album, Explosions, after the release of "So Called Life".
+The band announced their seventh album, Explosions, after the release of "So Called Life".
 They also announced tour dates for the spring that will take place in April and May 2022.
 In February 2022, the band officially revealed the track list and the cover art for the album.

 The group began writing the album in February 2020.
 According to bassist Brad Walst, the album is about, "That feeling inside, like you're gonna explode."
 He explained the process of recording the album, "We didn't see each other for the longest time.
 We recorded nine or ten songs separately, in different studios, and by ourselves, which we've never done before."
 According to Walst, the album has the heaviest songs they've ever written and reminded him of their debut album.
 Drummer Neil Sanderson talked about what inspired the record with Loudwire, "There is a common thread of theme going through it — the notion of just feeling like you have to self-center yourself in today's world, but then at the same time, you have to hear the opinions of everyone."